 - Contact us to learn more about your legal options.

 Construction accidents can cause severe physical, financial, and psychological pain for victims and their families, including stress from extensive medical bills, loss of wages, and future employment opportunities.
-At Wolf and Pravato, our team can help you recover compensation for the following, against a negligent party:
+At the law office of Wolf and Pravato, our Miami construction accident lawyer team can help you recover compensation for the following, against a negligent party:

 - Loss of wages

 - Medical expenses

 - Living expenses